Emily Carr University of Art + Design

 Emily Carr University of Art and Design

-Art Direction, Design, Fashion, Photography
+Art Direction, Speculative Design, UI, UX

 2024